ingodahn/gsaplus/readme.md

 GSA-Online plus is a Laravel-based Webapplication for psychological post-rehab support.
 Over the course of 12 weeks, patients complete serveral writing-tasks, which are assigned and reviewed by therapists.

 This document describes how to set up the required server-stack and how to update to new versions.
+Documentation is available in the [doc](doc)-directory.